More Walmart Store Closures Are Coming — Is Walmart Going Out of Business?

 Founded in 1962 by Sam Walton, Walmart is the biggest brick-and-mortar retailer worldwide.
 The company is credited with revolutionizing the retail industry with its everyday low price strategy.
 It runs 10,500 stores across 24 countries, under a total of 46 banners.
 The company employs 2.3 million people globally, of which 1.6 million are in the U.S.

-Why has Walmart been closing stores?
+Why is Walmart closing stores?

-Walmart isn't going out of business but transforming
+Is Walmart going out of business?

 Those moves don't mean that Walmart is giving up on international business, though.
 In 2018, the company bought a majority stake in Indian e-commerce company Flipkart for $16 billion, marking its biggest acquisition ever.